How to Watch, BetSaracen Odds: Arkansas vs. Little Rock

-The No. 5 Arkansas Razorbacks (34-7, 13-5 SEC) are set to host the Little Rock Trojans on Tuesday evening at Baum-Walker Stadium for the first of two midweek bouts in Fayetteville.
+The No. 5 Arkansas Razorbacks (35-7, 13-5 SEC) will look to complete a two-game sweep of the Little Rock Trojans (19-20, 7-7 OVC) when the teams meet again Wednesday evening at Baum-Walker Stadium in Fayetteville.

-Arkansas dropped its second straight SEC series over the weekend to Texas A&M, which took 2-of-3 games over the Razorbacks in an inclement-weather-riddled set.
-Little Rock has played much better as of late and is 8-2 in its last 10 games with a win at Ole Miss.
+After dropping its second straight SEC series over the weekend to Texas A&M, Arkansas bounced back Tuesday with a 10-0 run rule win over the Trojans.
+Led by three hits from Cam Kozeal, the Hogs scored nine runs combined between the second and third innings and they benefitted from five Little Rock errors in the game.

+Sophomore left-hander Colin Fisher will make his fifth midweek start of the season Wednesday.
+He owns a 4.22 ERA with 27 strikeouts compared to nine walks on the season.

 Below are details on how to watch, BetSaracen betting lines and links to stream.